ddttom/spectrum-with-eds/docs/spectrum-architecture-standards.md

 ### Build Process

 - Development happens in `/build/{component-name}/`
-- `npm run build` bundles dependencies using Vite
+- `npm run build` bundles dependencies using Vite, from this folder
 - Built files are copied to `/blocks/{component-name}/` for EDS deployment
 - Use `scripts/build-component.js` for automated building